swch/Strivve-SDK/sample/README.md

 This will install the SDK from npmjs.org as well as download the necessar dependencies.

 The SDK is a typescript wrapper around the Strivve Cardsavr REST API.
-Although there are several api calls you can make to manage your financial institutions users, cards and merchants, the CardsavrHelper of the SDK makes it easy to do the most common functions:  add credit cards to a user, and then post a job that can update that card on one or more merchant sites.
+Although there are several api calls you can make to manage your financial institution's users, cards and merchants, the CardsavrHelper of the SDK makes it easy to do the most common functions:  add credit cards to a user, and then post a job that can update that card on one or more merchant sites.

 For this sample, there are two applications.
 The first is a simple node app that provisions a user and adds a credit card to their profile.
 This card is encrypted and saved in the Cardsavr database, and only accessible by the updating process.
 The second application is a simple web application written in javascript that collects a merchant site's credentails, posts a job to place that card, and then provides basic feedback to the cardholder:  status messages, and potentially additional security information like two-factor authentication codes, and even a chance to update the username or password.